 How to Drive Iceland's Golden Circle: A Complete Guide with Maps

-Learn everything you need to know about Iceland's Golden Circle, the most popular tourist route in Iceland.
+Learn everything you need to know about Iceland's Golden Circle, the most popular sightseeing route in Iceland.
 Explore the best Golden Circle attractions, like geysers, waterfalls, hot springs, and volcanic craters.
-Learn where to eat, where to say, and whether a self-drive tour or guided tour is better for you.
-Choose the best route for your visit with our Golden Circle itineraries and maps.
+Learn where to eat, where to stay, and whether a self-drive tour or guided tour is better for you.

-If you're traveling to Iceland for the first time, there's a good chance you'll visit the Golden Circle.
+If you're traveling to Iceland for the first time, one of the most popular destinations to visit is the Golden Circle.
 Even if you've been on a Golden Circle tour before, you might want to drive it again by yourself to explore the secondary locations along the way that the tour buses often skip.
-If you're planning on stay along this iconic route, make sure to book accommodation in the Golden Circle.

 What Is the Golden Circle?